tikalk/tikal-docpad-site/README.md

 1. Start hacking away by modifying the `src` directory

+##Creating a Blog Post
+First create an html or markdown file in the 'src/documents/posts' folder.

+The file has some meta data at the top, followed by your content.

+The meta data follows a yaml format as shown below:

+    ---
+    layout: "home"
+    title: "The Title of Your Post Goes Here"
+    created: 20110112
+    author: "js/gail"
+    tags: ['JS', 'backbone', 'marionette']
+    ---

+- The layout field must be "home".
+- The created date should be in the 'yyyymmdd' format.
+- The author should be the last 2 parameters of the url to your profile page.
+- Tags is an array of strings (*case insensitive* for your convenience.)
+- The top and bottom '---' lines are necessary.

+Your content comes after the bottom '---' line, in html or markdown.
+The content must begin with a paragraph, which will be used as a blurb on post list pages.
+The rest is your choice.

 ## License

 This skeleton is made ["public domain"](http://en.wikipedia.org/wiki/Public_domain) using the [Creative Commons Zero](http://creativecommons.org/publicdomain/zero/1.0/), as such before you publish your website you should place your desired license here and within the `LICENSE.md` file.